Hollyhocks, those gorgeous garden staples can be beautiful, long-lasting cut flowers with this different, kinda crazy prep — and it’s fun!

 Just because I can’t get over it, let’s look again at the Hollyhocks pre-searing:

-Look at those wilting leaves and all those buds!
+Look at those wilting leaves and all those sad, drooping buds and limp blossoms!

-Going strong.
-The bent over stems are so much more upright and the buds are opening and the leaves are nourished.
+Four days later, they’re going strong.
+The bent over stems are much more upright and the buds are opening and the leaves are nourished.

 Give it a try and let me know how it works for you!